Laguna1989/obsidian_notes/Learnings/books/Mark Seeman - Dependency Injection.md

 While and after reading this week's chapter it would be great to discuss with you:

-* Are you familiar with any of the myths about DI mentioned in the book?
+- Are you familiar with any of the myths about DI mentioned in the book?
-* The text mentions the SOLID principles.
+- The text mentions the SOLID principles.
 Are you familiar with them and can you list them?
-* The concept of volatile and stable dependencies is introduced.
+- The concept of volatile and stable dependencies is introduced.
 Think about any project you work(ed) on.
 How would the dependencies be classified and have any dependencies (especially the volatile ones) caused problems for you?

-## Week 2 (Tightly and loosely coupled code)
+## Week 2 (Tightly and Loosely Coupled code)

 Questions
-* What are the issues in the tightly coupled example?
+- What are the issues in the tightly coupled example?
-* How are those issues removed by loose coupling?
+- How are those issues removed by loose coupling?
-* The tightly coupled example starts with an inside-out approach from the database layer.
+- The tightly coupled example starts with an inside-out approach from the database layer.
 How would you approach the task inside-out and avoid the issues?

 Possible Exercises
-* Follow the two examples in your IDE
+- Follow the two examples in your IDE

-### Text week 2
+### Text Week 2

 Hello everyone.
 It is the second week of the bookclub.
 This week we are going to read chapter 2 and 3 “Writing tightly & loosely coupled code”, which corresponds to pages 34 to 80.